 Leaves: This plant possesses varying leaf form and structure which makes it unique.
-Black veiny lines are present and color of the leaves ranges from medium to dark green hues.
-The leaves are hardy and has a leathery texture in a range of distinct shapes, mainly from bushy to spiky.
+Black veiny lines are present and the color of the leaves ranges from medium to dark green hues.
+The leaves are hardy and have a leathery texture in a range of distinct shapes, mainly from bushy to spiky.

 This plant is relatively tall, it grows up to 12 inches (~30 cm) in height and 6 – 8 inches (15 – 20 cm) in width.
-It is well adapted for life in various tanks, from large community tanks to heavy planted aquarium tanks.
+It is well adapted for life in various tanks, from large community tanks to heavily planted aquarium tanks.

 Black Lines and Dots on Java Fern